daniellebrazeau/a3webdanielle/README.md

-Here we will store the Javascript for our website
+This is the directory for the Images